nirs/cthreading/README.md

 ## Performance

 cthreading eliminates the overhead of threading.RLock and threading.Condition which are implemented in pure Python in Python 2.
-In particular threading.Condition is implemented using polling.
+In particular, threading.Condition is implemented using polling.
 In Python 3 threading.Condition is implemented without polling; cthreading implements similar design in C.